 Designing Curriculum, Instruction, and Assessment

 In this course, education professionals examine classroom curriculum, instruction, and assessment in the context of standards and accountability.
 The importance of alignment of these components and resulting impact on student learning are emphasized.
 Educators explore learning theory, learner variables, and the need for differentiation to meet diverse learning needs.
 Multiple purposes and methods of assessment as well as effective approaches to grading and reporting will be discussed.
 Using their state or district standards, educators engage in a process for designing standards-driven classroom curriculum, instruction, and assessment that will meet the diverse learning needs of their students.
-(Prerequisite(s): Endorsement candidates must complete special education endorsement courses and receive a cumulative GPA of 3.0 or higher prior to moving into MS in Education courses.)

 |(3 sem. cr.)|

 Education professionals can investigate the nature and history of science and the role science plays in 21st-century life.
 They can discover unifying themes across all areas of science such as scientific inquiry, systems and energy, models and scale, constancy and change, ecology and the environment, and form and function.
 Education professionals can explore environmental science and apply the scientific tools of inquiry, discovery, hypothesis, and theory to facilitate their own learning in science and to foster engaging and motivating scientific learning in their students.